 On November 1, 2021, the Company acquired (the "Medicine Man Transaction") a 100% ownership interest in Futurevision Holdings, Inc. and Futurevision 2020, LLC (collectively, "Medicine Man"), through the Agreement and Plan of Merger (the "Merger Agreement").
 Concurrently with the Merger Agreement, the Company was granted an option (the "Option") to purchase Medicine Man Longmont, LLC ("Medicine Man Longmont").
-The Option is exercisable by the Company after January 1, 2022, but cannot be exercised until the Company has sold its current TGS Longmont location.
-The Company is in process of finding a buyer for its current TGS Longmont location, and expects to close on its sale, and then exercise its option to purchase Medicine Man Longmont during the second quarter of 2022.
+The Option was exercised by the Company on August 12, 2022 following the sale of the Company's former TGS Longmont location in July 2022.
 The Company has recorded the Option as an intangible asset as of the November 1, 2021, closing date, at its estimated fair value of \$5,899, which represents the ultimate purchase price associated with the underlying property, since the time period to exercise the Option is short and given the certainty expressed by management to exercise the Option.
-As of March 31, 2022 TGS Longmont is reflected within assets held for sale on the Company's consolidated balance sheet Medicine Man was formed in 2010 for the purpose of selling medicinal and recreational cannabis products in the state of Colorado.
-Medicine Man owns and operates vertically integrated cultivation facilities, manufacturing facilities and retail dispensaries in the state of Colorado.
-The Company executed the Medicine Man Transaction in order to continue to grow revenues; expand its cultivation facilities, manufacturing facilities and dispensaries; and enter, or expand in the Colorado market.
+As of June 30, 2022 TGS Longmont is reflected within assets held for sale on the Company's consolidated balance sheet.
+Medicine Man was formed in 2010 for the purpose of selling medicinal and recreational cannabis products in the state of Colorado.
+Medicine Man owns and operates vertically integrated cultivation facilities, manufacturing facilities and retail dispensaries; and expand in the Colorado market.